Finite Element Analysis Reaction Forces

 From the error calculation we can see that the actual results fall within 2% of the theoretical results.
 This model is in balance and can be used to calculate displacements and stresses.

 Checking the model balance is an important step for verifying that all loads are acting upon restraints correctly.
-An out of balanced model provides invalid result that cannot be used.
+An out of balanced model provides invalid results that cannot be used.